bootstrappersUNDP/expat_data/README.md

 ## 2. Facebook API and data

 We use data from the Facebook API to estimate the number of Serbian “expats” in countries around the world.
-"Expat" is Facebook's definition of a person who lived in one country ("home country"), but moved to another country.
+"Expat" is Facebook's definition of a person who lived in one country ("home country") at some point in their life, but moved to another country.
 "Home country" in our case is Serbia, and host countries are all coutries recognized by Facebook's API.
 Additionally, we added additional parameters, such as age group, education, marriage status and gender.
-The API returns the estimates of the number of monthly active users of the FB platforms, which includes Facebook, Instagram, and Messenger.
+The API returns the estimates of the number of users who were active on social networks in the host country.
+The social networks include Facebook, Instagram, and Messenger.
 The estimates present a subset of the total population and need to be calibrated based on the official numbers.

 ### 2.1 Fetching the data